AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 ![](assets/line_message_02.png)

-The configuration for this type of message is similar to the configuration of the **text** in an email.
+The configuration for this type of message is similar to the configuration of the **[!UICONTROL Text]** in an email.
 For more information, refer to this [page](../../delivery/using/defining-the-email-content.md#message-content).

 ### Configuring an Image and link delivery {#configuring-an-image-and-link-delivery}